 Everything About Box Braids and Senegalese Twists

 Box braids and Senegalese twists are an interesting point of discussion in the beauty world of today.
 You don’t even necessarily have to like the hairstyles to appreciate just how much work goes into them.
-The style rose to popularity in the ’90s in celebrity culture, and is now making a throwback comeback in everyday life.
-It has been greeted with some criticism, however, in that it is seen as a style aspect related to black culture, so when anyone of another culture tries out the style, they are called out on charge of cultural appropriation.
-However, in light of keeping this positive and informative, I’ll cut the cultural concerns and just show you everything you need to know about box braids and Senegalese twists.
+The style rose to popularity in the ’90s in celebrity culture and is now making a comeback in everyday life.
+So, we’re going to discuss everything you need to know about box braids and Senegalese twists.

 What You Should Know About Box Braids

 One of the most well known traits of box braids is their low maintenance upkeep.
 This is one of the most enticing aspects about the style; the idea of not having to wash or brush my hair every day does seem like an unparalleled perk!
 But, of course, to have such an easygoing hairstyle, it’s going to take a lot of intricate work.
 So the most important thing to note if you’re considering box braids is to be patient; the process could take upwards of several hours.